Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

             ]
         }
     ],
-    mansion:{ //The mansion this portrait ghost, boo or mario belongs to, this is used to run mansion specific functions (such as AI and resetting). namespace:"luigis_mansion", //The namespace of the mansion.
+    mansion:{ //The mansion this portrait ghost, boo or mario belongs to, this is used to run mansion specific functions (such as AI and resetting).
+If not provided, defaults to loaded mansion ID, if absent, defaults to "luigis_mansion:empty". namespace:"luigis_mansion", //The namespace of the mansion.
 Default = "luigis_mansion". id:"empty" //The ID of the mansion.
 Default = "empty".
     },